As an Oregon landlord, understanding the Fair Housing Act is critical when operating an ethical and successful property renting business.

 Disability

-A landlord must not deny housing or make it difficult for someone with a disability to access the residence, such as not providing accessible parking or refusing to install needed items like grab bars in the bathroom.
-Landlords must accept any assistance or reasonable accommodation request for those with disabilities, such as allowing an service dogl or other assistance animal, installing ramps, or providing accessible parking spaces as they are a protected class.
-Not allowing an assistance animal or other accommodations is also considered discrimination if the tenant's disability is mental.
+You must not deny housing or make it difficult for someone with a disability to access the residence, such as not providing accessible parking or refusing to install needed items like grab bars in the bathroom.
+You must accept any assistance or reasonable accommodation request for those with a disability, such as allowing an service dogl or other assistance animal, installing ramps, or providing accessible parking spaces as they are a protected class.
+Not allowing an assistance animal or other reasonable modifications for a tenant with a disability is also considered discrimination if the tenant's disability is mental.

 Marital Status

 This is also a protected class under the Fair Housing law.
-A landlord may not deny housing to unmarried couples who live together, nor can landlords impose additional fees or rents on unmarried couples.
+You may not deny housing to unmarried couples who live together, nor can you impose additional fees or rents on unmarried couples.

 Tips for Landlords to Provide Fair Housing

-Here are some tips for landlords to provide fair housing:
+Here are some tips for you to provide fair housing:

 Respect the Rights

-Respect all renters' civil rights, regardless of race, gender identity, religion, or original nationality or status as a victim of domestic violence.
+Respect all renters' civil rights, regardless of race, gender identity, disability, religion, or national origin or status as a victim of domestic violence.
 No tenant should be treated differently just for who they are.
 This includes providing the same amenities and services to everyone, such as parking spaces and access to maintenance services.

 Use Non-Discriminatory Language While Advertising

-Use language that is not discriminatory while advertising your property.
+Landlords should use language that is not discriminatory while advertising a rental property.
 Language such as "no children," "suitable for single individuals," substantially limits potential renters based on their protected characteristics and should be avoided.

 Provide All the Required Facilities